 - Spoon the lemon drizzle on to the top sponge, leaving any drips as they add to the finished look.

 - Scatter sprinkles over the drizzle icing while it is still wet.
-This ensures that the sprinkles will stick to the icing.

 - Serve this delicious doughnut chilled and with a smile.

 If you have enjoyed this recipe for a Lemon Drizzle Whipped Cream Filled Giant Doughnut then you may also like these:

 I hope these delicious recipes have shown how versatile the silicone doughnut moulds can be?

 The gluten free recipe for the Strawberry Doughnut, also works well for both the Raspberry and Lemon Drizzle doughnuts.
 Please ensure that any decorations, baking powder are certified gluten free.
 I am sure that anyone on a restricted diet, would be thrilled with a giant doughnut as a birthday cake!

 So, whatever you are making, baking and creating in your kitchens, have fun preparing and sharing your feast.